Oral and maxillofacial pathology: Specialty

 Oral and maxillofacial pathology, previously termed oral pathology, is a speciality involved with the diagnosis and study of the causes and effects of diseases affecting the oral and maxillofacial regions (i.e. the mouth, the jaws and the face).
 It can be considered a speciality of dentistry and pathology.
 Oral pathology is a closely allied speciality with oral and maxillofacial surgery and oral medicine.

-The clinical evaluation and diagnosis of oral mucosal diseases are in the scope of oral & maxillofacial pathology specialists and oral medicine practitioners, both disciplines of dentistry.
+The clinical evaluation and diagnosis of oral mucosal diseases are in the scope of oral and maxillofacial pathology specialists and oral medicine practitioners, both disciplines of dentistry.

 When a microscopic evaluation is needed, a biopsy is taken, and microscopically observed by a pathologist.
 The American Dental Association uses the term oral and maxillofacial pathology, and describes it as "the specialty of dentistry and pathology which deals with the nature, identification, and management of diseases affecting the oral and maxillofacial regions.
 It is a science that investigates the causes, processes and effects of these diseases."

 In some parts of the world, oral and maxillofacial pathologists take on responsibilities in forensic odontology.

 Geographic variation

 United Kingdom

 There are approximately 30 consultant oral and maxillofacial pathologists in the UK.
 A dental degree is mandatory, but a medical degree is not.
-The shortest pathway to becoming an oral pathologist in the UK is completion of 2 years' general professional training and then 5 years in a diagnostic histopathology training course.
+The shortest pathway to becoming an oral pathologist in the UK is completion of two years' general professional training and then five years in a diagnostic histopathology training course.
 After passing the required Royal College of Pathologists exams and gaining a Certificate of Completion of Specialist Training, the trainee is entitled to apply for registration as a specialist.
 Many oral and maxillofacial pathologists in the UK are clinical academics, having undertaken a PhD either prior to or during training.
 Generally, oral and maxillofacial pathologists in the UK are employed by dental or medical schools and undertake their clinical work at university hospital departments.